The number of unemployed post-probationers has soared five-fold since 2005.

 GTCS chief executive Tony Finn has called on Education Secretary Michael Russell to take prompt action to ensure new teachers do not desert the profession - and received an encouraging response.

-The latest figures, published last week by the General Teaching Council for Scotland, also reveal that the number finding permanent jobs has plummeted to one in five.
-The survey shows that unemployment among teachers in the session after their induction year rose to 27.5 per cent this year, from 5.3 per cent in 2005.
-Only 20.2 per cent surveyed had a full-time permanent contract by October, down from 63.3 per cent in 2005, and from 30.6 per cent last year.
+The council's survey shows that unemployment among teachers in the session after their induction year rose to 27.5 per cent this year, from 5.3 per cent in 2005.
+Only 20.2 per cent of those surveyed had a full-time permanent contract by October - down from 63.3 per cent at the same time in 2005, and from 30.6 per cent last year.
 Even including part-time permanent work, the figure drops from 66 per cent to 23.4 per cent since 2005.

-The proportion on temporary contracts and in supply work, or who merely appear on supply lists, has more than doubled.
-Nearly half of post-probationers come into these categories (49.1 per cent), up from 23.4 per cent in 2005. hh.
+The proportion on temporary contracts (full-time and part-time) and in supply work, or who merely appear on supply lists, has surged upward.
+Nearly half of post-probationers come into these categories (49.1 per cent), up from 28.7 per cent in 2005.

 The GTCS is "concerned" that the number of new teachers in jobs has been dropping year after year, according to Mr Finn.

 "We have a new Cabinet Secretary for Education who will no doubt wish to take steps to ensure that new teachers are not lost to the profession," he said.
 "The GTCS is committed to offering him, and the local authorities, our full support in finding an effective and timely resolution to this problem."

 The "highly-skilled and enthusiastic" teachers who graduated from Scotland's "world-renowned" induction scheme had much to contribute to the new curriculum.

 The Education Secretary said: "These figures are unacceptable.
 Part of the cause is the recession.
 We all know that.
 But at any time, enthusiastic new teachers are an asset to the education system and need to be working in it, not left in limbo."